Contrasting FlexShopper (FPAY) and Its Competitors

 |-1.27%

-This is a breakdown of current recommendations for FlexShopper and its competitors, as reported by MarketBeat.
+This is a summary of current ratings and target prices for FlexShopper and its peers, as provided by MarketBeat.

 |Sell Ratings